contentedweb/eleventy-forestry-starter/README.md

 1. DONE Enable workflows on the site (disabled by default by Github for security reasons)
 1. DONE Figure out tokens - build can't run using the forked token - using github token so no need to setup personal one.
 2. Luck into Forestry "auto setup"
-    1. This should include some navigation menus (using eleveny navigation)
+    1. This should include some navigation menus (using eleventy navigation)

 ## How to setup